apache/flink/docs/content/docs/deployment/resource-providers/standalone/overview.md

 - **Java 1.8.x** or higher installed,
 - Downloaded a recent Flink distribution from the [download page]({{ site.download_url }}) and unpacked it.
+- // And in the chrome, I can't see the url.

 ### Starting a Standalone Cluster (Session Mode)